drupal-composer/drupal-project/README.md

 Variable | Description | Example value |
 --- | --- | --- |
 | PROJECT_ADD_DRUNOMICS_DEVSETUP       | Whether the drunomics devsetup should be added. | "1" or "" |

+## Default variables

+Environment variables that can be configured project-wide are managed in `.defaults.env`.
+Refer to the prepared variables in the file for environment variables tha are already supported in the template.